 If the dad-to-be works, have him check with his employer’s Human Resources Department.
-Some states and companies offer additional benefits he can take advantage of as well, such as partial pay, etc.
+Some states and companies offer additional benefits he can take advantage of as well, such as partial payment, etc.

-When dads take paternity leave, they have precious opportunities to bond with their newborn, assist with baby care at home, and help run errands.
+When dads take paternity leave, they have precious opportunities to bond with their newborns, assist with baby care at home, and help run errands.

-This helps decrease the new father frustration some dads feel after the baby arrives when they have no idea how to help.
+This helps decrease the new father’s frustration some dads feel after the baby arrives when they have no idea how to help.